Paul Smith School House Model

 Building bridges with our community through better communication and school-wide community based activities and projects.

 Infusing Joy!
 Celebrating who we are and the work we do...constructing a community built on trust, understanding and collaborating along the way is essential.

 As a result of this work, Paul Smith School is designed in wings which are defined as "houses".
 Each house, holds at least one kindergarten, first grade, second grade and third grade.
 This layout, builds teams of teachers working together to develop student growth along a continuum which is a shared responsibility.

 We began with four houses, each named after a prominent family or business in the history of Franklin.
 The original houses were: Daniell, Griffin, Odell and Sulloway.
 After the first year of implementation, we reduced the number of houses to three due to the difficulty in managing four houses with only three wings.
 The three functioning houses are Griffin, Odell and Sulloway.
 Each house has a mascot: Odell Owls, Griffin Foxes and Sulloway Bears.
 Through these houses we will expose our students to the History of Franklin and the wildlife of New Hampshire.

-Each year, we work to improve our work and since the initial implementation of the House Model during thr 2017-2018 school year, we have institutionalized Response to Instruction and provided Tier II services to students in literacy and math.
+Each year, we work to improve our work and since the initial implementation of the House Model we have institutionalized Response to Instruction and provided Tier II services to students in literacy and math.